 The Pitbull can develop Cerebellar Abiotrophy, which affects his coordination and balance due to part of his brain being damaged.

 Thankfully, as these guys require a bit more effort in the other areas, their grooming needs are relatively easy.
-A bath once every two months will be adequate enough to keep them clean as neither of them have a strong doggy odor.
+A bath once every two months will be adequate enough to keep them clean as neither of them has a strong doggy odor.

 The Presa costs on average, between $1,800 and $2,000, from a reputable breeder, whereas the Pitbull costs between $800 and $1,000.
-One of the reasons for the significant price difference is because of supply and demand.
+One of the reasons for the significant price difference is supply and demand.

 The Presa Canario and the American Pitbull Terrier are similar in appearance, with the Presa being the bigger version of the two.
 The Presa is likely to be too much to handle for an inexperienced owner, whereas the Pitbull is much simpler to train and keep in line.
 If you can train them both to the desired standard, and you can maintain the pack order, then they are both loving dogs with their family.

-If you are still deciding between the Presa and the Pitbull, then the best way to choose between the two is to think about the purpose that you want your dog to fulfil.
+If you are still deciding between the Presa and the Pitbull, then the best way to choose between the two is to think about the purpose that you want your dog to fulfill.
 If you are seeking a guard dog, then you should choose the Presa, and if it is a family dog that you are after, then the Pitbull is the one for you.